matt-keeley/electoral-college-simulator/README.md

 ## Output
 - Probabilities of each candidate winning each state
 - Simulated Electoral College distributions across iterations
 - Election map highlighting influence of state-level outcomes in overall result

+## Requirements
+- Need geometry path for map of US states, with borders